Magicka: Release

-On October 27, 2011, Magicka: The Stars are Left was announced as the game's second expansion - this time much larger and including an all new story/adventure mode.
-The expansion has a Lovecraftian, Cthulhu theme and is reported to include 2 new robes, 2 new bosses, 7 new enemies and considerably more than 2 new items and magicks.
+On October 27, 2011, Magicka: The Stars are Left was announced as the game's second expansion—this time much larger and including an all new story/adventure mode.
+The expansion has a Lovecraftian, Cthulhu theme and includes two robes, two bosses, seven enemies and more items and magicks.
 The expansion was originally intended to be called "The Stars are Right"; however, due to a last minute discovery that the copyright for that name was already held by another game, the name of the expansion was changed 12 hours before the announcement.

-A new expansion, titled Magicka: The Other Side of the Coin, was released on June 14, 2012.
+An expansion, titled Magicka: The Other Side of the Coin, was released on June 14, 2012.

-On October 12, 2012 a paid DLC titled Magicka: Dungeons & Daemons was released.
+On October 12, 2012, Magicka: Dungeons & Daemons was released.
 It takes place in the labyrinthine halls underneath Castle Aldrheim, and features a new dungeon-based tale available in either single-player or co-op modes, with new monsters and obstacles, as well as a secret hard mode.

-On October 29, 2012 a small expansion titled Magicka: Grimnir's Laboratory was released.
-It adds 3 new robes (based on various fictional Doctors) to the game, as well at the titular laboratory as an Arena map.
+On October 29, 2012, a small expansion titled Magicka: Grimnir's Laboratory was released.
+It adds three new robes (based on various fictional Doctors) to the game, as well at the titular laboratory as an Arena map.
 This new arena map has a special feature which locks certain elements from being used by the player at any given time.